AxonIQ/reference-guide/1.2-domain-logic/event-handling.md

 ## Registering event handlers

-Event handling components are defined using an `EventProcessingConfigurer` class, which can be accessed from the global Axon `Configurer`. `EventProcessingConfigurer` is used to configure `EventProcessingConfiguration`.
+Event handling components are defined using an `EventProcessingConfigurer`, which can be accessed from the global Axon `Configurer`. `EventProcessingConfigurer` is used to configure an `EventProcessingConfiguration`.
 Typically, an application will have a single `EventProcessingConfiguration` defined, but larger more modular applications may choose to define one per module.

 To register objects with `@EventHandler` methods, use the `registerEventHandler()` method on the `EventProcessingConfigurer`: